PreranaSomani/AI-Based-HR-Assistant/README.md

-# AI-Based-HR-Assistant
-An AI-based HR Assistant using Retrieval-Augmented Generation (RAG) for accurate, real-time responses to HR queries.
-Built with LangChain, HuggingFace, ChromaDB, Qwen, FastAPI, and Streamlit.

 # NIRA – AI-Based HR Assistant using RAG

 NIRA (Natural Interaction for Responsive Assistance) is an AI-powered HR assistant that uses **Retrieval-Augmented Generation (RAG)** to answer employee queries with contextual accuracy and real-time responsiveness.
 It is designed to automate routine HR interactions and reduce manual workload, using only open-source tools and local deployment.